Get Free Solar Panel Quotes

 13.07

-Solar panels are continuing to fall in price, which is great news as 69% of people ranked cost as the most important factor when evaluating which low-carbon product to purchase.
+Solar panels continue to fall in price, which is great news as 69% of people ranked cost as the most important factor when evaluating which low-carbon product to purchase.

-Working out how much solar panels cost in Wales depends on a few different factors.
+Working out the total cost of solar panels in Wales depends on a few factors.
 These include:

 • Installation costs